-The mission of the Stanislaus County Department of Child Support Services (DCSS) is to promote the well-being of children by locating parents, establishing paternity, and obtaining and enforcing orders while providing the excellent level of service our customers deserve.
+The mission of the Stanislaus County Department of Child Support Services (DCSS) is to promote the well-being of children by locating parents, establishing parentage, and obtaining and enforcing orders while providing the excellent level of service our customers deserve.

 The Stanislaus County Department of Child Support Services is a county operated, state supervised local child support agency here to provide a range of services that help ensure that our children come first by helping both parents assume responsibility for the economic and social well being, health, and stability of their children.
 We recognize the value of improved relationships with both parents.
 These services are available at little to no cost and include: